deeksha583/-Assessing-Economic-Competitiveness-through-Taxation-and-Trade-Policies-/README.md

 **Trade Openness (% of GDP)** – Reflects the level of international trade integration.

-# -Methodology
+# Methodology

 The analysis uses descriptive statistics and data visualization techniques in Python to compare trends among the three countries.
 Line charts were used to illustrate changes in tax revenue, tariff rates, and trade openness over time.

-# -Tools & Technologies
+# Tools & Technologies

 1. Python